espocrm/documentation/administration/portal.md

 # Portal

 Portal provides an ability to access specific crm data and functions for your customers and partners.
-Administrator can create multiple portals.
-Each portal can have its own settings, dashlboard, user list, access control settings.
+Administrators can create multiple portals.
+Each portal can have its own settings, dashboard, user list, access control settings.

 To create portal follow Administration > Portals, click Create Portal button.